The Ultimate List of Mystery Books for 2024

 Shortly after being burglarized, a travel journalist boards a small luxury cruise liner to cover its inaugural voyage.
 When she thinks she sees a passenger thrown overboard – but everyone is still accounted for – she has to decide if what she saw was real or only in her head.

 This book wasn’t as creepy as some of Ware’s others, but it still kept me on the edge of my seat.
-This book has an unreliable narrator which also makes a perfect psychological thriller.
 You just might want to wait until you are off a boat to read this one!
 If you love thriller novels, this book is a must-read.

-Find this book in Sailing Novels / Isolation Books / Psychological Thriller Books / Unreliable Narrator Books
+Find this book in: Sailing Novels / Isolation Books / Psychological Thriller Books / Unreliable Narrator Books / Books Becoming Movies

 Back to Top